Vendor Managed Inventory (VMI): How It Works

 Vendor managed inventory systems aim to benefit businesses and vendors alike.
-This platform is truly a unique supply chain initiative, where the vendors authorize and manage inventories at customer locations, and practice continued communication with said customers to ensure everyone’s always on the same page.
-Read on to learn how VMI systems really work, and how many times, they prove to be a win-win arrangement for both sides.
+This platform is truly a unique supply chain initiative.
+The vendors authorize and manage inventories at customer locations, and practice continued communication with said customers to ensure everyone’s always on the same page.
+Read on to learn how VMI systems work and how they prove to be a win-win arrangement for both sides.

 For customers that sell on consignment…